Accepted Manuscript File Formats

 Thus, if the 2.4" image is scanned at 400 dpi/ppi, the Journal can properly convert the image to 3.2" wide at 300 dpi.

-Our authors need to adhere to the Ethical principal of publications strongly:
+Our authors need to adhere to the ethical principles of publications strongly:

 Proofs will be sent to the corresponding author.
 Corrections should be restricted to typesetting errors.
 Any queries should be answered in full.
 Please note that authors are urged to check their proofs carefully before return.
 The inclusion of late corrections cannot be guaranteed.

-Articles don't have a submission fee, but an Open Access publication fee after acceptance is $150.
-It will be applied to all accepted manuscripts.
-Some discounts and/or waivers may be granted per request sent to an editor.
+Regular Article Processing/Publishing Charges fee is $150 applies ONLY to accepted manuscripts.
+The journal does not charge a submission fee.
+Some discounts and/or waivers may be granted per request sent to an editor during the submission process with an explanation of hardship or the waiver's reason.
 The submission page states the updated publication charges; as soon as the author starts a new manuscript submission, he/she gets this information upfront.

 Authors who publish with this journal agree to the following terms: